 1 2 3 4

-In this first series of its kind, get a comprehensive course in the DSM-5, its uses and misuses, as well as step-by-step instructions in diagnosis and psychodiagnostic interviewing.
+In this first series of its kind, get a comprehensive course in the DSM-5, the TR updates, its uses and misuses, as well as step-by-step instructions on psychodiagnostic interviewing.
 Using vignettes of 11 different clients struggling with some of the most common diagnoses, Jason Buckles and Victor Yalom instruct viewers in the delicate balance of obtaining diagnostic information while creating a warm alliance with new clients.

-Volume 1 begins with Jason Buckles and Victor Yalom digging deep into some of the most fundamental questions in the field of mental health: What is a mental disorder?
+Volume 1 begins with counselor-educator Jason Buckles and Psychotherapy.net Founder, Victor Yalom, discussing the major TR updates and then digging deep into some of the most fundamental questions in the field of mental healthcare: What is a mental disorder?
 What is a diagnosis?
-What are the benefits as well as the drawbacks of conceptualizing human problems as disorders?
+What are the benefits and drawbacks of conceptualizing human problems as disorders?
 Is it appropriate to use the medical model to treat mental illness?
-The many valuable uses of our diagnostic system—from having a common language among professionals, to securing insurance coverage, to scientific research—are seamlessly woven into their dynamic discussion as well.
-In the second half of volume 1, you’ll get clear step-by-step instructions, illustrated with short clinical demonstrations, of the various components of doing a diagnostic interview.
+The many valuable uses of our diagnostic system—from having a common language among professionals, to securing insurance coverage, to scientific research—are seamlessly woven into their dynamic discussion.
+In the second half of volume 1, you’ll get step-by-step instructions, illustrated with short clinical demonstrations, of the various components of a diagnostic interview.

 Volume 2 provides the opportunity to watch diagnostic interviews with clients struggling with adjustment, panic, generalized anxiety, and posttraumatic stress disorders—four of the more common diagnoses encountered in clinical practice.
 Volume 3 covers diagnoses that can sometimes overlap and be hard to distinguish from one another: Depressive and persistent depressive disorders, bipolar, and substance use disorders.
 In the 4th and final volume of the series, watch skilled interviewers working with a young man who has schizophrenia, an aspiring ballerina struggling with anorexia, and a woman with all the features we associate with borderline personality disorder.
 You’ll see the therapists struggle with these clients—as lack of insight and psychotic thinking can often be present with these disorders—and still find a way to gather information for a working diagnosis.